oquaglio/dotfiles/README.md

 # dotfiles

 My dotfiles.
-I have stolen many ideas from other people's dotfiles.

 I use zsh and things seem to work well.
 I also tested bash, but not very carefully.

 ## Example Prompt